cloudmesh-community/book/chapters/faas/openlambda.md

 ### Writing Handlers

-:o: describe how to write and upload handlers
+:o2: describe how to write and upload handlers

 ### Cluster Directory